 All University of Arizona students are required to have proof of 2 Measles, Mumps and Rubella (MMR) vaccines.
 You may receive your immunizations in your home country, however the immunization documentation you submit to us must be translated into English with Western calendar format dates.
 Please review the New Student Immunization Requirements page for details about MMR vaccination criteria.

 Campus Health acknowledges the current pandemic can present challenges to meeting university immunization requirements.
 You are encouraged to submit any immunization documents you may have.
 Medical Records staff will review the documents and contact you via your PatientLink portal regarding the status of your immunization hold and to establish a plan to meet any outstanding requirements.

-To upload your immunization record click the PatientLink button below and sign in with your NetID and password.
+Upload your immunization record through PatientLink and sign in with your NetID and password.

 - Select Forms